Math by Grades Math by Topics Math Worksheets Math in Video Lessons Math for Specific Tests Math Fun and Games Exam Preparation Science Others

 Calculus – Product Rule

-The product rule is used to find the derivative of the product of two functions.
+In these lessons, we look into how to use the product rule to find the derivative of the product of two functions.

 The Product Rule says that the derivative of a product of two functions is the first function times the derivative of the second function plus the second function times the derivative of the first function.